Yvonne Pouzin: Meeting Joseph Malègue

 As a member of the Catholic circle of academics from Nantes, she met the writer Joseph Malègue whom she married on 28 August 1923 at the church of Notre-Dame de Bon-Port.
 The couple moved into 15 Rue Arsène-Leloup.

 Jean Lebrec considers Pouzin as the midwife of the first novel of Malègue, Augustin ou le Maître est là.
 Malègue's biographer has collected several testimonies from friends of the couple and also cites the essay of Dr. Delaunay Joseph Malègue, from Yvonne Malègue, Estuaires, Bordeaux, 1947 (not paginated).
 According to Dr. Delaunay, Yvonne Pouzin recognised in Malègue "exceptional value" but perhaps also "weakness", had assumed and issued her husband "of an inert part of himself."
 Delaunay ends on a question about the first novel by Malègue, Augustin ou le Maître est là: "Had he put this volume Augustin so demanding of his players, without another will, strong love and faith, might come to support his, remove obstacles, overcoming doubts, negotiate the project execution stage? [...]
 Malègue required a kind of impresario."

 She also deciphered a great portion of the manuscript of Pierres noires.
 Les classes moyennes du Salut, republished in 1958.
-Suffering from intestinal cancer, she died on 15 April 1947, after having undergone two operations.
+Diagnosed with intestinal cancer, she died on 15 April 1947, after having undergone two operations.
 She was buried in Miséricorde Cemetery in Nantes.
 Her grave is part of a tour on the scientific history of Nantes.
 Her work dedicated to her husband (Yvonne Malègue-Pouzin, Joseph Malègue, Tournai, Casterman, 1947.), the first monograph about him, appeared some time after her death.

 One lane of Nantes has, in her memory, her name associated with that of her husband, the "Street Doctor-Pouzin-Malègue".